 In 2014, Juncadella tasted the Formula 1 as a reserve driver for Force India Team.
 He attended all races and took part in a couple of Friday practice sessions and that probably was his last opportunity to make an impact in the most popular racing championship.

-Blancpain GT Series debut
+Blancpain GT Series debut in 2015

 In 2015 and 2016 Juncadella continued to struggle in DTM.
 Especially bad was the season of 2016 when Juncadella had the worst results of all drivers who competed in all races of the season what was a pretty frustrating.